The West MacDonnell Ranges & Alice Springs

 girls climbing up rocks in a canyon

-Ellery Big Hole waterhole
+10. Swim in Ellery Creek Big Hole waterhole

 A favourite swimming hole for the locals, Ellery Creek sits right near the car park, making it a great spot for those who aren’t keen on walking in.
 It’s also a great spot for a picnic.